 RAF Calshot

-After flying stopped No.238 M.U. maintenance of marine craft stayed here until closure 1st April 1961.
+After flying stopped No.238 M.U.
+(Maintenance Unit) for marine craft stayed here until closure 1st April 1961.

 RAF Calshot